Tamkeen-Developer/iframe_cashpay/README.md

 # iframe_cashpay_plugin

 iframe_cashpay_plugin.
-A plugin to add payments iframe_cashpay to your Flutter application.
+A plugin to add payments Cash E-wallet to your flutter application.

 ## Platform Support